aristanetworks/eos_boot_loader/README.md

 ## How
 Eos_grub_loader installs a Linux kernel, a small initrd, and Grub2 to disk (it comes in a bootable installer).
 On eos_grub_loader boot, the file system /mnt/flash is mounted (it looks for a disk with the label persist).
 Assuming that autoinit is not disabled (settings file on /mnt/flash) then the system proceeds to the next stage.
 A new filesystem is created on the disk with the label bootimage and mounted to /bootimage.
 If a previous filesystem existed it will be destroyed.
 The file /mnt/flash/boot-config is consulted to determine the desired SWI.
 The SquashFS file (rootfs-i386.sqsh) is extracted from the SWI and decompressed to /bootimage.
 A static settings file and tool(s) are installed to /bootimage.
 A fstab entry is installed to /bootimage/etc/fstab for /mnt/flash.
 Finally, the EOS kernel is loaded and executed.
 At this point eos_grub_loader dies and its memory is reclaimed by the EOS kernel.
 If any failure occurs or if autoinit is disabled the user can manage eos_grub_loader with the bash shell (no credentials required).

+## Motivations
+The motivation for this project was the difficulty of running vEOS on Ravello.
+As one would expect, Grub2 is well supported on the cloud and ABOOT not so much.
+I wanted the solution to closely match the behaviour of ABOOT, specifically that the root filesystem is created new on each boot.
+Initially I setup the boot_loader to decompress to memory but then decided it made more since to use cheaper disk.

 ## Download
 A binary bootable installer can be downloaded from https://github.com/aristanetworks/eos_boot_loader/releases/download/v.1/installer.iso